Through My Eyes. Again - Cover

 We sat for a while; our mood darkened by the situation Col was in.

 “Come on, Col.” I pulled her to her feet.
-“Let’s go for a walk, we need some fresh air.”
+“Let’s go for a walk.
+We need some fresh air.”

 Mutti Frida arrived home soon after we got back from a wander along the cliff tops and we sat down for lunch together.

-“Why’s it so important, Col?”
+“Why’s that so important, Col?”

-Lili ushered us into Mrs Wiśniewski’s elegant drawing-room.
+Lili ushered us into Mrs. Wiśniewski’s elegant drawing-room.

-Mrs Wiśniewski frowned.
+Mrs. Wiśniewski frowned.
 “Friendly?”

 “Oh, yes.
-I did indeed.”
-I told them about Fräulein Hartmann’s late arrival and Major Koch’s irritation and then about the incident in the Augustusplatz when I had attempted to visit Bach’s church.
-Mrs Wiśniewski nodded as this agreed with her expectations.
+I did indeed do that.”
+I told them about Fräulein Hartmann’s late arrival and Major Koch’s irritation; about the incident in the Augustusplatz when I had attempted to visit Bach’s church.

 “How long did you spend at the camp?”
 Lili asked.